Archive of John Murray, publishers.

-One of the most significant authors to be published by Murray was the poet George Gordon Noel Byron, Lord Byron.
+One of the most significant writers to be published by Murray was the poet George Gordon Noel Byron, Lord Byron.
 John Murray [II] published 'Childe Harold's Pilgrimage' in 1812 and this was the start of a relationship with the poet, his life and his works that was to continue throughout the successive generations of John Murray.
-As a result of this relationship, the John Murray Archive includes the archive of Lord Byron, which was collected by the Murray family over many years.
-This vast archive includes correspondence, manuscripts, fair copies, proofs, commonplace books, receipts and bills, accounts, and other records relating to Byron and his circle.
+As a result of this relationship, the John Murray Archive includes the papers of Lord Byron, which were collected by the Murray family over many years.
+These papers include correspondence, manuscripts, fair copies, proofs, commonplace books, receipts and bills, accounts, and other records relating to Byron and his circle.

 Conditions Governing Access

 Normal access conditions apply.

 Language of Materials

 The John Murray Archive has been arranged into eight series - incoming correspondence; outgoing correspondence; author papers; business papers; family papers; Charles Elliot business papers; Smith, Elder and Company archive; and, finally, the papers of Lord Byron.

 Immediate Source of Acquisition